For Retail Nurseries & Home Gardens

 Established by Dave Wilson in 1938 on a small piece of rented ground near Modesto, California, our company

 Industry-leading sales aids, DWN bestselling varieties, selling Backyard Orchard Culture.

 "A Family Organized to Improve Fruit Worldwide", the Zaigers have brought the world a fantastic array of fresh market stone fruits including Pluot® and Aprium® interspecifics.

 Brief Views are a quick way to scan the catalog for stone fruit varieties of interest based on key characteristics, chilling requirement, and harvest date.

 The value of adequate land preparation will be realized soon after planting and for the life of your orchard.
-The timing and sequence of steps are very important.
+The timing and sequence of steps are of critical importance--

 Bloom, tree, crop, harvest and cultural descriptors for DWN commercial almond varieties.
 Relative pest and disease tolerances for DWN almond rootstocks.